 In August 2007, the team lost a preseason matchup to the Tennessee Titans on the new FieldTurf.

-The Patriots won the 2007 AFC Championship Game at Gillette Stadium, where they beat the San Diego Chargers to improve to 18–0 and advance to Super Bowl XLII.
+In 2007, the Patriots won the AFC Championship Game at Gillette Stadium, beating the San Diego Chargers and advancing to Super Bowl XLII.

 In July 2008, the first restaurants and stores in phase two of the Patriot Place project began opening.

-In September 2008, the Patriots lost to the Miami Dolphins on the FieldTurf surface.
+In September 2008, the Patriots lost to the Miami Dolphins on the FieldTurf.

 In 2008, Gillette Stadium hosted the NCAA Men's Lacrosse Championships.